hankh95/ADA-Ozempic-Assets/README.md

 # ADA-Ozempic-Assets
-#CQLS is Clinical QUality Language Shorthand
+## CQLS is Clinical Quality Language Shorthand
-##Overview and FHIR CPG Assets for Ozempic Treatment from ADA GUIDELINES using FSH and CQLS
+### Overview of CQLS and FHIR CPG Assets for Ozempic Treatment from ADA GUIDELINES using FSH and CQLS

-Overview
+#### Overview
 CQL Shorthand (CQLS), which serves as a bridge in our broader knowledge architecture model.
 CQLS aligns with the Reusable Assets and Logic (RALL) layer by providing human-readable, editable logic artifacts that can be authored as code, versioned via Git, tested with TDD/BDD in CI/CD pipelines, and published for loading into graph databases.
 It leverages FHIR Shorthand (FSH) principles for compactness while integrating CQL's ELM semantics, UMLS terminologies (e.g., SNOMED-CT, LOINC, ICD-10), and NLM/HL7 value sets to avoid redundancy.

 Pseudocode is mandated above each Define/Function for clinical editors, enhancing traceability to prose guidelines in the Guideline Semantic Relationship Layer (GSRL).
 In the Workflow and Time Layer (WATL), CQLS outputs can inline into PlanDefinition.actions for workflow graphs, incorporating GLIFv2's explicit steps and OpenEHR GDL2's clarity in temporal sequencing.